omgupta1608/qq/README.md

 # qq

-A simple and minimal command-line todo manager that I created for myself while learning and playing around with Rust and now I use qq almost daily.
+A simple and minimal command-line todo manager that I created for myself while learning and playing around with Rust.

 ### Why the name qq?
 It's just simple to type.